New in Jersey City? Welcome to our city…this little guide will help you in many ways, check it out..

-Hamiton Park, Van Vorst Park and Newport Green.
+Hamiton Park, Van Vorst Park, Liberty State Park and other parks.
 These parks with lots of outdoor space to run around, playground equipment to climb, slide, and swing on, and programming including farmer’s markets and movies in the park.
 Both are beautiful any time of year (ok, maybe not in the snow…), and are always full of friends.
 Friends are everywhere in Jersey City – chat someone up today!

 Check out some of these fantastic indoor play spaces in Jersey City and Hoboken.
 Grab your energetic little ones and get them playing, singing, reading, crafting or exploring.
 And you don’t even have to travel that far.